awthomp/Persimmon/docs/src/eval_form.md

-Persimmon Evaluation
+Whitewater Evaluation
 ====================

 Preparation
 -----------

-Please go to [https://github.com/AlvarBer/Persimmon/releases] and download the latest executable.
+Please go to [https://github.com/AlvarBer/Whitewater/releases] and download the latest executable.
 You will also need to download the iris dataset along with it.